NullMagic2/Open-Volar-S/README.md

 .\target\release\live-tv.exe --ui-preview --profile-dir .\target\ui-preview-profile
 ```

 The internal Cargo package is named `a865r-tv`; the application itself is **Live TV!**.
-The source archive includes artwork, shaders, the lockfile, and third-party notices, but not compiled applications or DLLs.
+The source archive includes artwork, shaders, the lockfile, and [LICENSES.md](LICENSES.md), but not compiled applications or DLLs.

 See [BUILD-SOURCE.md](BUILD-SOURCE.md) for workspace builds, tests, and installer packaging.